-Whether the user selected variable or constant speed mode, this parameter will be used to adjust the speed shown.
+This parameter will be used to adjust the calculated speed as indicated.
 Using the function keys to select the coarseness of the adjustments and adjusting the speed up or down.
 Once finished, the user must press ENTER to complete the adjustment.
+Repeat if required.